 You’ll have 15 months at 0% interest for purchases, followed by a regular rate of 14.49% - 21.49% Variable, and the ability to spend a certain amount over your credit limit.
-This card also includes membership in the American Express OPEN program, which provides tools and resources for small business owners.

 Read on to learn if this card might be a good choice to help fund your small business or LLC.